Plumbing Companies: How to Choose the Right One For You

 7. Ask About Their Services

-Not all plumbers do everything.
+Not all plumbing companies do everything.
 Some focus on new construction, others on repairs or water heaters.

 Ask what they handle most often.
-You want someone with experience in your specific problem.
+You want someone (for example a plumbing technician) with experience in your specific problem.

 Common specialties: